 Post-provolve - Text by M. Alan Kazlev An provolve who has attained to S1 or above.
 They can be as varied and diverse in origin as provolves themselves.

 Postbiont - Text by M. Alan Kazlev An organic lifeform that has attained S1 or higher.
 May be an ascended sophont being, or even an ordinary sub-sapient organism that was somehow infected with or modified by a godseed.
-The term is generally used to refer to those individuals that have retain a (modified) carbon-based organic body.
+The term is generally used to refer to those individuals that have retained a (modified) carbon-based organic body.

 Posthuman - Text by M. Alan Kazlev A human who has attained an S1 or greater toposophic.
 Entities of tremendous physical, intellectual, and psychological capacity, self-programming, self-constituting, potentially immortal, unlimited individuals.